BYDcar/BYDGlobalFactoryImages1/README.md

 In addition, researching these may be of practical benefit.
 At present, the cheapest Qin PLUS DM-i 2023 model sold by BYD is 99,800 yuan.
 The low-end version does not include L2 assisted driving functions such as full-speed adaptive cruise control.
 For full-speed adaptive cruise, you need an extra 46,000 yuan to upgrade to the high-end version of 145,800 yuan.
 If you can make a few thousand yuan to upgrade with modified parts for self driving, then the low-end version plus will be very cost-effective.

+In addition, some Chinese users recently posted that BYD secretly carried out OTA updates in the middle of the night without the permission of the car owner, causing the car to be unusable (search for "比亚迪半夜偷偷OTA" to find relevant information, and it seems that there are video and log records as evidence, it seems to be true issue) .
+So at present, it seems that there is an urgent need to obtain root permission to restrict connection to BYD server to prevent unauthorized OTA updates.
+In the future, it may be necessary to research flashing open source self-made system into the car so that the vehicle can be completely controlled by oneself.

 In case you must want to donate, you can donate to Monero: 85RAUfhbEB32P2Er3eamcgcVGXnscHe7Wd15v1CRqswyNfYcjNSXgP2FPrYFmKtYgA8jshyBQsZNQgZeB3V1oizU35QpFkz

 # Large files are divided and compressed for upload